 Benji Kirkpatrick is well known as a rhythmic driver of such outfits as Bellowhead and Faustus, with his "memorably aggressive" (MOJO) style.
-He started working as a soloist early on in his career though, and now brings the focus back to that.
+He started working as a soloist early on in his career though, and now brings his focus back to that.

 Before the Excess album Benji's last offering of original material was on 'Boomerang' (Navigator 2008) - it received much critical acclaim but came at a time when other projects were taking off so they took precedence and the album didn't receive the live airing it deserved.
 His most recent solo studio release features the songs of his first musical icon, Jimi Hendrix – ‘Hendrix Songs’ was released in September 2015 on EDJ Records alongside a national tour entitled ‘Bendrix’.
 The show included the projection of original artwork animations created by Shropshire artist, Esther Thorpe.
 The project's aim was to rediscover the song-writing of the legendary guitarist.